 Bulldog Briscoe: If that chick whining about sexual harassment called my show, I'd say, "Listen Doll, if you don't want people snapping your bra, don't wear one."

-Frasier: What's the one thing better than an exquisite meal?
+Frasier: Yes, but think of it this way, Niles: what is the one thing better than an exquisite meal?
 An exquisite meal with one tiny flaw we can pick at all night.

 [Frasier proposes they both take Dad to the basketball game]

 Frasier: Just imagine how excited Dad will be to go to a game with his two sons.
 My God, it's the archetypal male bonding ritual!